SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

   otherwise.

 **[R]**  The **required** indentation is via spaces (2 per level **suggested**).
+  While modifying existing, non-complying code, authors are encouraged to reformat tabulator characters away and push a commit with only the indentation change.

 **[D]**  The use of editor-specific directives to describe the indentation settings is **discouraged** because of the editor-specificity.